BBaysinger/bb-portfolio/docs/engineering-standards.md

 - Do not import server-only secrets into client components; use server actions or API routes.
 - Prefer server actions where possible for backend interactions; use API routes when isolation or custom response handling is required.

+### Authentication (Next.js + Payload) — conventional track

+Goal: Server-only gating for protected/NDA fields.
+Client code should not need to “scrub” sensitive data.

+- Session model: single HttpOnly session cookie (Payload’s `payload-token`).
+- Server enforcement: Payload access rules and collection hooks must prevent NDA data exposure to unauthenticated requests.
+- SSR behavior: after login, perform a navigation that re-runs server components so the cookie is included and protected data renders.
+Two common options:
+  - Server-side 302 redirect to `/` after login; or
+  - Client: `router.replace("/")` then `router.refresh()`.
+- Cross-tab login (e.g., login in admin tab): on the site tab, listen for `visibilitychange`/`focus`, call `/api/users/me`, and if authenticated call `router.refresh()` to synchronize SSR state.
+- Client fetches: use `credentials: 'include'`.
+Avoid client-side “NDA scrubbing” logic—let the server decide.

+Note: For local development behind a single origin (e.g., Caddy reverse proxy), ensure both admin and site share the same cookie scope.

+### Authentication — pragmatic deviation (documented)

+In this repository we currently include a pragmatic, optional client-side fallback:

+- `assumeAuthenticated` flag in the data layer avoids client-side NDA scrubbing immediately after login, addressing UX flicker when HttpOnly cookies are not visible to JavaScript but sent by the browser.
+- This is safe because the backend still enforces access; the flag only bypasses client scrubbing logic.
+- Removal path for boilerplate: prefer the conventional track above (server-only gating + redirect/refresh) and delete the `assumeAuthenticated` code paths.

+When copying this repo as boilerplate, prefer the conventional track and omit the deviation unless you have a specific reason.

 ---

 ## Backend conventions